RomanP003/CS417-SemesterProject/README.md

     python3 driver.py data/input_file.txt
     data/input_file.txt is used here because I moved my input files into a subdirectory

+    in the absence of input files in a subdirectory usage: python3 driver.py input_file.txt

 output similar to:
     output files of the name {basename}-core-0.txt
     where {basename} is the name of the input file without the extension